eosc-sq/ensure-sq/docs/papers-selection.md

 | --- | --- | --- | --- | --- |
 |  |  | Yes | YES | Yes |

-MC: Related to SW in production.
+**MC**: Related to SW in production.
 We need to see which type of SW they consider exactly.

 ---